The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Introduction

 \section{Introduction}

 There is tremendous hype surrounding the future of artificial intelligence\footnote{The UK Parliament’s House of Lords Select Committee on Artificial Intelligence \parencite*{HouseLords18Ready} wryly observed that “the debate around exactly what is, and is not, artificial intelligence, would merit a study of its own”.
 For the purposes of this review the practical definition of artificial intelligence specified by the House of Lords Select Committee is used: ‘Technologies with the ability to perform tasks that would otherwise require human intelligence, such as visual perception, speech recognition, and language translation.’ (p.
-20)} (AI) in health – particularly in medicine \parencite{Coiera18,Maddox19}, and also increasingly in public health \parencite{Chowkwanyun18,TaylorRobinson18,WongZ19}.
-The singular, global impact of AI on population health has been called out by the World Health Organization, who proclaim that “more human lives will be touched by health information technology than any other technology, ever.” \parencite{WHO18BigData} However, predictions vary about the extent to which AI will actually revolutionise medicine and public health practices in the shorter term \parencite[as discussed by, for example,][]{Coiera18,Darcy16,Mukherjee17,TaylorRobinson18}.
-In addition, there is growing concern about the impact of AI on equity and justice, and mounting evidence that AI systems can perpetuate, entrench and amplify existing discrimination and inequality \parencite[e.g.,][]{AINow18YearReview,Campolo17,Crawford16Report,Eubanks17,UN18ReportSpecialRap}.
+20)} (AI) in health – particularly in medicine \parencite{Coiera18,Maddox19,IqbalU20,Wilkinson20}, and increasingly in public health \parencite{Chowkwanyun18,TaylorRobinson18,WongZ19,Khoury20,Brockmann20}.
+The singular, global impact of AI on population health has been called out by the World Health Organization, who proclaim that “more human lives will be touched by health information technology than any other technology, ever.” \parencite{WHO18BigData} While predictions vary about the extent to which AI will actually revolutionise medicine and public health practices in the shorter term \parencite[as discussed by, for example,][]{Coiera18,Darcy16,Mukherjee17,TaylorRobinson18,Wilkinson20,Yu18}, scholars have identified the longer-term potential of AI to reduce global health inequalities \parencite{Alami20,Mehta20,Schwalbe20}.
+Even the United Nations Secretary-General has highlighted the potential of AI to advance human welfare, but has also emphasised its potential to widen inequality and increase violence \parencite{UN18SecGeneralStrat}.